Meaning of Contract Manufacturing

 If a contracting company is dependent upon a single company for production, the producer may delay deliveries in times of busy production season and high demand for the product.
 Also, any quality issue of output will directly dent the brand name of the contracting company and not the producer.
 Hence this can lead to severe losses for the company.

 From Manufacturing Company’s View Point

 Risk of Production Loss

 A manufacturing company producing on a contract basis always faces the risk of the stoppage of production.
-This can happen in case orders are stopped from a contracting company.
+This can happen in case the contracting company stops the orders.
 This will result in a production crisis because finding new orders is time-consuming and difficult.

 Losses during Inflationary Trends

 Contract manufacturing is an excellent choice for developed nations like the US and UK.
-They can make use of the low cost of land, capital, and set up in developing countries like China, India, and Bangladesh.
-Also, inexpensive labor matched with appropriate skill-set is an additional benefit to go for contract manufacturing in these regions.
+They can use the low cost of land and capital and set up in developing countries like China, India, and Bangladesh.
+Also, inexpensive labor matched with an appropriate skill-set is an additional benefit to go for contract manufacturing in these regions.